 - have a psychological disorder, learning or behavioural problems.
 This will not normally qualify you unless your impairment causes very considerable and not intermittent, difficulty in walking;

 - have a disabling condition that is only temporary, such as a broken leg.

 Organisations that care for and transport a significant number of disabled people, may be eligible for a Blue Badge.
 This is providing that those disabled people meet the Blue Badge criteria.

 Child under three years of age

-A parent may apply for a badge for a child under three who has a specific medical condition, if they:
+A parent may apply for a badge for a child under three with specific medical conditions, if they:

-- need to be kept near a motor vehicle at all times, so they can, if necessary, be treated for that condition in the vehicle or quickly driven to a place where they can be treated, such as a hospital.
+- need to be kept near a motor vehicle at all times.
+This is so they can, if necessary, be treated for their condition in the vehicle.
+Otherwise, can quickly be driven to a place where they can be treated, such as a hospital.

 An assessment by the Council’s Mobility Assessor may be required if you do not automatically qualify for a badge.